How natural gas benefits communitiesdesktop

 It was literally a breath of fresh air for the residents that the First Gen plants did not contribute to environmental destruction and health problems unlike most other plants.
 This is due to the fact that natural gas plants emit approximately 60 percent less carbon dioxide and do not produce the same amount of toxic substancesthat coal plants give off.

-Hover and click on the icons to know more about the plants.
+Hover and click on the to know more about the plants.

 First Gen’s natural gas plants in Batangas source their fuel from Malampaya in Palawan.
 Together with the 1,200-megawatt (MW) Ilijan natural gas plant operated by South Premiere Power Corporation, they account for 30 percent of Luzon’s electricity.
 The plants also power up businesses in economic zones in Metro Manila and CALABARZON (Cavite, Laguna, Batangas, Rizal, and Quezon), according to the Department of Energy (DOE).
 These economic zones are hubs or specific areas identified for production and trade of goods.